Syedaaneesa/home-improvement/README.md

 This project represents a **complete WordPress development workflow**, including:

-- 🎨 **Custom theme setup** from scratch
+🎨 Custom WordPress theme development built from scratch

-- ⚙️ **Elementor-based design customization**
+⚙️ Tailored Elementor design customization for a cohesive layout

-- 🧩 Integration of **custom sections** for services, gallery, and contact forms
+🧩 Added custom sections for services, gallery, and contact forms

-- 💡 **Responsive optimization** across all devices
+💡 Ensured fully responsive optimization across all devices

-- 🔍 SEO-friendly meta structure and clean permalink setup
+🔍 Implemented SEO-optimized meta structure and clean permalinks

-- 🛠️ WordPress plugin configuration for performance and security
+🛠️ Configured essential plugins for top performance and security

 ---